pculllback/atml3-docs/source/index.html.md

    [hund_wort,prep=mit,case=Dat;Capitalize]
      - renders "Mit dem Hund", if the property hund_wort renders the vocabulary "Hund"
  ```
+Captalize is a container parameter that forces the first letter of the rendered string to be upper case.

 ## Kill

-Kill is a parameter that prevents a sentence from being rendered if the container does not render to a text.

 ```atml3
    [Text:hallo] [Text:;Kill] [Text:welt]
      - prevents rendering, because the second container does not render anything and carries the Kill parameter
 ```

+Kill is a parameter that prevents a sentence from being rendered if the container does not render to a text.

 ## Lower